 Members on individual grandfathered or transitional plans: This benefit is available on January 1, 2017.

-Please Note: This law does not apply to non-grandfathered ACA (Affordable Care Act) Individual and Small Group Plans.
+Please Note: This law does not apply to non-grandfathered ACA (Affordable Care Act) Individual Plans.
+Please refer to your Benefit Booklet

 IMPORTANT: Requirements for Coverage